lexiuisii/lexiuisii.github.io/docs/universes/golden-gateways/lin-yuxia.md

 <span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">BOONS</span><br>
 <ul>
-    <li>Soul of the Night.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Soul of the Night.</span>
         She has sharper senses than the average human.
 Capable of seeing clearly in the dark as a hunter of the night, and is very sensitive to the sounds around her.
 She’s most likely to hear you before she would see you, whether it be from your footsteps, heartbeat or breathing.</li>
-    <li>Dark Hound.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Dark Hound.</span>
         Taking the form of the canine self, Yuxia can hide among Sleepers and blend herself in with the crowd when needed.
 Most will only sense that she is a normal hound unless they have supernatural senses to detect an Awakened.</li>
-    <li>Tracker's Instinct.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Tracker's Instinct.</span>
         Scents and magic are seen as magical auras to Yuxia, each with their own appearance that she can smell, see and identify.
 Each Awakened and magical signature are unique to their user, thus she can easily identify allies from foes even under disguises and to track down the trails.</li>
 </ul>

 <span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">BANES</span><br>
 <ul>
-    <li>Scare the Shadows.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Scare the Shadows.</span>
         Yuxia is extremely sensitive to loud noises due to her enhanced senses.
 She rolls with disadvantage on Composure and needs to meet a DC of 15, upon failure she feels extreme need to stay away from the source. </li>
-    <li>Faithful Beast.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Faithful Beast.</span>
         When a rope-like object is tied around Yuxia's neck, she becomes immobilized for 4 turns and pacified indefinitely until the object is taken off.
 These objects include necklaces, ties, ribbons and collars. </li>
-    <li>Insatiable Hunger.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Insatiable Hunger.</span>
         Yuxia needs magic as a source of sustenance just as much as she needs food and water.
 She needs to regularly eat magic to stay healthy and as extra flavors.
 If forcefully starved, Yuxia has disadvantage on all rolls and become physically weakened. </li>
 </ul>

 <span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">PASSIVE</span><br>
 <ul>
-    <li>Eclipe's Fangs.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Eclipe's Fangs.</span>
         Yuxia may take a bite out of someone's soul to devour its magical essence.
 The target's magic will have d2 of their magical damage/effectiveness reduced.
 However, if Lin were to receive damage after eating, it will be nullified. </li>
 </ul>

 <span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">PRIMARY</span><br>
 <ul>
-    <li>Sidereal Blaze.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Sidereal Blaze.</span>
         Fiery magic that Yuxia controls in various forms.
 When attacked physically, it releases a 5ft burst of flames to everyone around her including allies dealing d2 damage.
 With the exception of targets whose bodies are made of non-flammable substances. </li>
-    <li>Nebula's Maw.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Nebula's Maw.</span>
         Yuxia conjures spiritual energy to form a ghostly hound-like jaw that becomes an extension of her, capable of trapping and injuring its targets.
 Targets must pass a Strength DC of 12 to break out.
 Yuxia may control whether it hurts its target or not. </li>
 </ul>

 <span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">SUPPORITVE</span><br>
 <ul>
-    <li>Guidance of Sirius.
+    <li><span class="font-weight: bold" style="color:#6495ED;letter-spacing:1px;">Guidance of Sirius.</span>
         Shapeshifting into her werehound form, Yuxia can resist d2 damage from an attack every 2 turns.
 If the damage is persistent (such as poison or burning), it will continuously be lowered by the same amount and treated as the same attack.
 </li>
 </ul>
 </small>